carrot/burrow/README.md

 Controllers are responsible for directly managing what happens during a request.
 Every endpoint maps to a controller method.

-To keep things clean, we have one controller per model (with the name {Model}Controller) and all handlers are methods.
+To keep things clean, Burrow uses one controller per model (with the name {Model}Controller) and all handlers are methods.

-We follow [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) as the naming convention for all of our controller methods, with the exception of Read, which we use `Index` for bulk fetches, and `Show` for single fetches.
+> We try to follow [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) as the naming convention for all of our controller methods, with the exception of Read, which we use `Index` for bulk fetches, and `Show` for single fetches.

 ## Database

-We have configurations for both Redis and PostgreSQL.
+Burrow has configurations for both Redis and PostgreSQL.

 ### PostgreSQL

-PostgreSQL is very likely going to be your primary datastore if you are building out a larger API.

-We have details of how to get PostgreSQL up and running in the [Getting Started](#getting-started) section of this README.
+There are details of how to get PostgreSQL up and running in the [Getting Started](#getting-started) section of this README.

-We use [lib/pq](https://github.com/lib/pq) as our database driver, but you really don't have to know that as it's already been abstracted away in our `db/postgres` package.
+Burrow uses [lib/pq](https://github.com/lib/pq) as a database driver, but you really don't have to know that as it's already been abstracted away in the `db/postgres` package.
 You will simply be interfacing with Golangs [database/sql](https://golang.org/pkg/database/sql/).

 ## Middleware

 This contains a set of commonly used middleware created for use with the Echo framework.

 - `Recover` - Recovers from `panic` calls.
-It's based off of the Echo-provided middleware of the same name but updated to fit our specific JSON interface model.
+It's based off of the Echo-provided middleware of the same name but updated to fit Burrows specific JSON interface model.

 ## Models